dampmukbup80664/dampmukbup/README.md

-Latin music experienced a surge in popularity in the 1990s, with artists like Ricky Martin, Shakira, and Selena crossing over to the mainstream market.
+The 1990s witnessed the golden age of hip hop, with artists like Tupac Shakur, The Notorious B.I.G., and Wu-Tang Clan dominating the charts and shaping the culture.